-We remember a female dog owner coming to a veterinary clinic and asking why her dog is in heat, even though she was spayed some couple of months ago.
+We remember a female dog owner coming to our veterinary clinic and asking why her dog is in heat, even though she was spayed a couple of months ago.

 However, tests confirmed, the dog was in heat again.
 How is that possible?

 Spaying surgery, performed in low quality, may not prevent the dog from coming in heat

 Later, repeated spaying was done, and we found out the ovaries were not entirely removed during the previous one.
 It was a serious mistake done by a veterinarian performing it, and, from one point of view, makes no use of having the dog fixed.
 The dog will not be able to get pregnant, however, will still develop some of the signs of being in heat, including an attraction to males.